stharshine/Project_2_ETL_AirBnB/README.md

 Once all the data was clean and ready, it was then loaded into SQL.

+Ideally, it would have been excellent to clean the *price_df* dataframe, and separate the price as currency and value, in order to make the analysis more streamline and clean.

 ## Data Loading

 PostgreSQL tables were then created on the Query tool on pgAdmin.
 An example can be shown in the image below where the code is creating the ["airbnb_review"](https://github.com/stharshine/bootcamp_project_2/blob/main/Resources/airbnb_host_info.csv) dataset.